OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 The minimum system requirements for your server depend on the size of the transit agency that the deployment is for.
 Failure to select a server with sufficient processing power and, more importantly, memory, will result in the Tomcat service or the server itself needing a reboot several times a day.
 This guide is written for a small to medium sized municipal transit agency, with about 64 routes, 317 vehicles and 2414 stops.
 In this guide's deployment, a virtual server with 2.0 GHz of processor power and 2048 MB of memory is being used.

 ## Server Operating System
 This guide assumes the end user already knows how to set up a server (virtual or dedicated) using the Ubuntu 22.04 operating system.
-You need to start with a minimal installation of Ubuntu 22.04 with nothing extra, not even a Ubuntu desktop environment.
+You need to start with a minimal installation of Ubuntu 22.04 with nothing additional, not even a Ubuntu desktop environment.

 When setting up Ubuntu using the installer, be certain to not install any additional components except for the SSH server and standard system utilities.
-You can likely include more on the server but this guide is written with a clean, lightweight server environment in mind and making your server the same will help ensure success.
-Also, the less that is running on the server, the more resources available for OneBusAway.
+You can likely include more on the server, but this guide is written with a clean, lightweight server environment in mind and making your server the same will help ensure success.
+The less that is running on the server, the more resources available for OneBusAway.
 You will need access to the root user to follow this guide.
 All commands are executed as the root user.

 ## Installing Required Software